Shock Absorbers for Lifted Trucks

 Once you've narrowed your choice of shock absorber down by lift height, a selection of shock absorbers will show up a little further down the page.
 Notice that the shocks are labeled either front or rear, and that in most cases they are sold individually.
 Choose the correct shock absorbers based on which end or ends of the vehicle you're working on.
 Keep in mind that some trucks use struts on the front and shock absorbers on the rear.
 Choosing a set of replacement struts follows much of the same process as shock absorbers, though struts are more frequently sold in pairs.

-To learn more about the different kinds of shock absorbers available for your truck or SUV, check out our guide to choosing shock absorbers, or contact our product experts at 877-216-5446.
+To learn more about the different kinds of shock absorbers available for your truck or SUV, chat or call our product experts.